 Arrange to have someone drive you as well as pick you up from the hospital or surgery center.
 You might also need to arrange for someone to help you at home, after the procedure.

-Transsternal thymectomy: In this method, the incision is made in your skin over the breastbone and the breastbone is divided to expose the thymus.
+In transsternal thymectomy, the incision is made in your skin over the breastbone and the breastbone is divided to expose the thymus.
 This approach is also generally used for heart surgery.
 The surgeon then removes the thymus through this incision.
 He/she might remove any residual fat as well in the center of the chest which may be harboring extra thymic cells.

-Transcervical thymectomy: In this method, the surgeon creates the incision across the lower part of your neck, slightly above the breastbone.
+In transcervical thymectomy, the surgeon creates the incision across the lower part of your neck, slightly above the breastbone.
 The surgeon will remove your thymus using this incision without dividing the sternum.
 This is mostly used in patients who are without thymoma with certain body-types.

 Generally, the transsternal approach is generally the most common approach for this surgery.
 Even though the methods may vary, the goal of the surgery always remains the same, i.e. removal of the thymus for the best possible outcome.
 While some surgeons are of the opinion that removal of the fatty tissue adjoining the thymus is best, others claim that the removal of the thymus alone is sufficient.